FinleyMcIlwaine/zurihac-2024-ghc-wasm/README.md

 ![shirt prompt](./assets/shirt.png)

-I was looking to do something with [GHC's WebAssembly (wasm) backend](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html), so I decided to solve the problem above using a WebAssembly simulation in the browser.
+I was interested in doing something with [GHC's WebAssembly (wasm) backend](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html), so I decided to solve the problem above using a wasm-driven simulation in the browser.

 Here it is in action: